ChalmersGU-data-structure-courses/dsabook/src/A04-sets-maps.md

             // Find all cities with a population between lower and upper result = new Set()
-            // The range query returns a set of keys, i.e. populations. for population in this.cities.keysBetween(lower, upper):
+            // The range query returns a set of keys, i.e. populations. for each population in this.cities.keysBetween(lower, upper):
-                // cities.get(population) returns the list of cities with that population. for city in this.cities.get(population):
+                // cities.get(population) returns the list of cities with that population. for each city in this.cities.get(population):
                     result.add(city)
             return result